Azure/Hadoop-Migrations/docs/hive/architecture-and-components.md

 **HiveServer2**

-is a JDBC interface for applications that want to use it for accessing Hive.
+This is a JDBC interface for applications that want to use it for accessing Hive.
 This is included with standard analytic tools called Beeline.

  **Hive pattern rules**